Emergency Shelter Siting Approval Process

 How long is this special Emergency Shelter Super Siting process available?

-All Emergency Shelter Super Siting applications must be submitted to the City of Eugene by September 28, 2020 (90 days from the date the new law took effect).
-The City cannot approve Emergency Shelter Super Siting applications received after September 28, 2020.
+All Emergency Shelter Super Siting applications must be submitted to the City of Eugene by June 30, 2022.
+The City cannot approve Emergency Shelter Super Siting applications received after June 30, 2022.

 What is the process for reviewing an Emergency Shelter Super Siting application?